roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  "Speaking of deep, get that big cock of yours in me," she smiled, ignoring the discussion of our obvious situation.

  Quoting Big Rosie, whom I didn't meet, although I did recall seeing a large black woman sitting with the Browns, "You are insatiable."
-Report_Story #12
+2